Latest updates

 The former fire station

 The former fire station is located in the central portion of Lavarack Barracks.
-Investigations have confirmed that the former fire station is the largest source of PFAS leaving the base.
+Investigations confirmed that the former fire station is the largest source of PFAS leaving the base.
 The soil in this area contains more than 50 kg of PFAS.

 A remediation action plan has been prepared for the former fire station to reduce PFAS discharges to surface drains on the site and into the management area.
 Proposed remediation works for this area include soil stabilisation.